 - Bypass set to Normal for no split screen, Bypass to completely bypass any digital processing, or Split or Split DNR to enable a split screen comparison between the original input signal (left) and the processed output (right).
-Use this control in conjunction with the Bypass control in the DNR menu as described in the summary table on page 35. - Strip Audio select the box to strip embedded audio from the output.
-Leave the box unselected to pass embedded audio through to the output. - Test Pattern select a test pattern to be sent to the video output of the module. - Signal Mute set to one of the following three choices: - 1) No Muting allows the video to pass through regardless of video quality. - 2) Mutes on Noise when the module detects the video quality to be unacceptable, the 8400 will output a black signal. - 3) Freezes on Noise when the module detects the video quality to be unacceptable, the 8400 will freeze and output the last good field of video.
+Use this control in conjunction with the Bypass control in the DNR menu as described in the summary table on page - Color Lock set the ScH/color framing on the composite output with respect to the composite reference input. - Strip Audio select the box to strip embedded audio from the output.
+Leave the box unselected to pass embedded audio through to the output. - Setup enable or disable setup on the output by selecting On or Off. - Test Pattern select a test pattern to be sent to the video output of the module. - Signal Mute set to one of the following three choices: - 1) No Muting allows the video to pass through regardless of video quality. - 2) Mutes on Noise when the module detects the video quality to be unacceptable, the 8500 will output a black signal. - 3) Freeze on Noise when the module detects the video quality to be unacceptable, the 8500 will freeze and output the last good field of video.